Dublin Airport to get planning waiver to open Covid-19 testing centre

 The news came as the Government pledged an extra €48 million in aid to airports next year, bringing the total committed to them for 2021 to almost €80 million.

-Eamon Ryan, Minister for Transport, will confirm that Dublin Airport can get an exemption from planning laws that will allow it open a Covid-19 test centre without seeking permission from Fingal County Council, its local authority.
+Minister for Transport Eamon Ryan will confirm that Dublin Airport can get an exemption from planning laws that will allow it open a Covid-19 test centre without seeking permission from Fingal County Council, its local authority.

 Mr Ryan will shortly sign a ministerial order needed for the planning waiver, paving the way for the airport to open the test centre.
 Cork and Shannon plan similar facilities.